industrialdiscipline/cilium/Documentation/concepts/networking/masquerading.rst

 - TCP
 - UDP
-- ICMP (only Echo request and Echo reply)
+- ICMP (only Echo request, Echo reply and Frag needed)

 By default, all packets from a pod destined to an IP address outside of the ``ipv4-native-routing-cidr`` range are masqueraded, except for packets destined